eliooses/BTCards/README.md

 [Table magic converter, md to csv & csv to md: http://stevecat.net/table-magic/](http://stevecat.net/table-magic/)

+**Netiquette**:

+Please don´t use commas on the .MD.

 To render the icons on the MD table please use:

 ```
 [![alt text][web]](https://www.example.com/)